TheKontinua/sequence/README.rst

 Learning these ideas is a journey, and everyone will travel at different speeds.
 Not everyone will make it to through to the end.
 This sequence is designed to accommodate that reality.
-That said, we have tried to design the workbooks so that each one will take, on average, about 40 hours of work for student to consume.
+That said, we have tried to design the workbooks so that each one will take about 40 hours of work for the average student to consume.

 Where I live, schools are open about 180 days per year.
 Thus, if students work for two hours per day, they will consume 9 workbooks per